Mesothelioma Survivors

 Since his diagnosis of mesothelioma, Bryan finds himself traveling yet again.
 Today, he must travel 4-5 hours for each doctor’s visit.

-He contacted the Mesothelioma Veterans Center to learn about benefits he was eligible for through the Department of Veterans Affairs (VA) and other compensation he could receive.
-Using these resources, Bryan could help pay for medical expenses as well as provide for his family during his fight with mesothelioma.
-So far, it’s a fight he’s winning.
+He contacted the Mesothelioma Veterans Center to learn about benefits he was eligible for through the U.S. Department of Veterans Affairs (VA) and with our help, he was also able to get compensation for his treatments.

 Need help filing for VA benefits?